Way Way Store in Saco

 Your favorite flavors of Gifford’s ice cream await…

-The day that I visited the Way Way Store, the same remarks were repeatedly heard.
+The day that I visited the Way Way Store, the same remarks were repeatedly heard by those who stepped through the front door.
 Customers were taken back to their childhoods as they purchased candy they haven’t seen in years.
-Others reminisced about coming to the store as a child.
-Or they commented that they saw the building in passing and had to pull in.
-Over and over, they expressed how pleased they were that the Way Way is still there.
+Others reminisced about coming to the store as a child, or they commented that they saw the building in passing and had to pull in.
+Over and over, they expressed how pleased they were that the Way Way was still there.
 You might think the store reopened last week by the enthusiasm of the visitors, but the Scontras family is now in the eighth year of their labor of love.
 Originally, they expected to run the business for two years.
 But it’s hard to hang up your hat when you’re bringing such happiness to others.

 The Scontras family